tconfrey/BrainTool/overview.md

 <br/>
 <img src="/site/bt-screenshot1.png" style="border:solid; border-width:thin;">

 By organizing links and capturing your notes about them you are building up a knowledge base.
 BrainTool stores that knowledge base in a plain-text file.
 As you save pages, and add notes in Chrome and in the BrainTool side-panel, a file called BrainTool.org is kept updated.
-That file is regular text but structured in an [org-mode](http://orgmode.org) format.
-The text file can be edited in any text editor, ideally emacs with org-mode.
+That file is regular text but structured in public [org-mode](http://orgmode.org) format.
+The text file can be edited in any text editor but ideally in emacs with org-mode.
 <!--
 <br/>
 <br/><br/>